sjgiorgi/tutorials/README.md

 * dlaTutorial.ipynb: jupyter notebook

 ### Start a notebook
+**Step 1**: Connect to the remote server

-* Log into your remote server and start a screen session:
+Log into your remote server and start a screen session:
 ```bash
 screen -R myNotebook
 ```
+**Step 2**: Start the Jupyter server

-* Before starting the notebook we note that notebook files will be written to the directory from which you are running the notebook.
+Before starting the notebook we note that notebook files will be written to the directory from which you are running the notebook.
 So we will first create a directory called `my_notebooks`, move into that directory and then start the server:
 ```bash
 mkdir my_notebooks && cd "$_"
 jupyter notebook --no-browser --port=myportnumber